 Norman Park Bowls Club

 Located across the river from New Farm Park, Norman Park Bowls Club boasts two greens, BBQ tables, a bistro and is under lights for evening play during summer.
-Membership is $5 for five years and barefoot bowls is available from Wednesday to Sunday and costs $5 per person for groups under 10 or $40 per lane and this includes coaching and equipment.
-They also have live music on Sundays and Harry’s Trivia on a Wednesday and Thursday night.
+They also have Harry’s Trivia on Thursday nights, and are very kid-friendly if you've got little people in tow.